handyrka/fmmidi2-cli/README.md

 # Changes compared to fmmidi
 - General code cleanup
 - More intuitive to use
-- Ability to export into mulitple file formats (WAV, Ogg Vorbis)
+- Output to files (WAV, Ogg Vorbis)
 - Bugfixes

 # Dependencies